Skip to main content

 Interaction Result

-An interaction result is a notification to a third-party partner of where issues were found in the response on a request from SmartThings Schema.
+An interaction result is a notification sent to your cloud notifying you that issues were found in the response on a request from SmartThings Schema.

 1. authentication: is not provided for users/interactions that SmartThings Schema has not been able to obtain valid access tokens from the partner.